sylefeb/Silice/learn-silice/Documentation.md

 repeat internal tasks.

-*Global subroutines* Subroutines may be declared outside of an algorithm.
+*Global subroutines.* Subroutines may be declared outside of an algorithm.
 Such subroutines are called *global* and may be called from any algorithm.
 This is convenient to share subroutines across algorithms.
 If a global subroutine requests access to parent algorithm